 Step #2.
 Come Up With Examples to Prove Your Point

-Each point is fleshed out with an example of an achievement that proves your ability.
+Each point is built with a work-relevant achievement that proves your ability.
 You can reflect on your professional experience and come up with the best example for each one.

 Let’s say you want to showcase your mastery of foreign languages.
-You can generate ideas about which specific achievements or events deserve to be shown off.
-A hypothetical candidate who’s fluent in Spanish might write down these ideas:
+A hypothetical candidate who’s fluent in Spanish might write down these ideas for their resume summary:

 Step #3.
 Produce Supporting Data

-Once you have a handful of examples of cases when you excelled, you need to add data to give your achievements weight.
+Once you’ve compiled a handful of examples, you need to add data to give your achievements weight.